Skip to main content

 Increasing Opportunity for Every Student to Earn a Degree

-Around 25% of low-income students from Bay Area counties achieve a bachelor’s degree, compared to 50% for middle and high-income students in the region.
+In the Bay Area, residents who don’t have a college degree are five times more likely to be in or near poverty.
 Tipping Point is working to ensure all students, especially first-generation, low-income students, have the support they need to earn their degrees.

 Our Impact in Education